Configure PingFederate as SAML Identity Provider

 SAMLRequestsby default; you can change that when you configure the connection.

-Review your settings and set as Active or Inactive.
+Review your settings and set them as Active or Inactive.

 Click Save at the bottom of the screen.
 You should see the new SP Connection on the Main screen.